-I primarily use Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Eye Movement Desensitisation and Reprocessing (EMDR) to provide the best therapy services for you and your problems.
+I am an Accredited EMDR Practitioner and I primarily use Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Eye Movement Desensitisation and Reprocessing (EMDR) to provide the best therapy services for you and your problems.

 I draw on therapies and counselling approaches from systemic and psychodynamic theories, and work in an integrative way.
 I use the NICE guidance and wider evidence base to inform my work, meaning all of my therapies are proven through research.